5 reasons to never trust a free VPN

 The good news is that there are a lot of solid VPNs on the market that offer a range of features, depending on your needs and budget.
 You can browse our ratings and reviews to find the right VPN service for you.
 If you're looking for something mobile-specific, we've rounded up our favorites for 2019.

-If you'd like a primer before deciding which service to drop the cash on, our sister site Download.com has a buyer's guide to help you get a handle on the basics of VPNs and what to look for when choosing a VPN service.
+If you'd like a primer before deciding which service to drop the cash on, we have a VPN buyer's guide to help you get a handle on the basics of VPNs and what to look for when choosing a VPN service.

 Discuss: 5 reasons why you should never trust a free VPN